 On the last screen, you will see the statement I have completed this student.
 Be sure to check the box under that statement before clicking on SAVE AND NEXT.

-FIFTH: Then you will have the opportunity to make an appointment to bring in all of the paperwork.
+FIFTH: Before you leave Gateway, you will have the opportunity to make an appointment to bring in all of the paperwork.
 Your appointment will be at the Oakmont Center.
-Registration appointments are scheduled Tuesday through Friday between the hours of 8 to 4.
+Registration appointments are scheduled Tuesday through Friday between the hours of 8 and 4.
 If you do not see an appointment time that works for you, please call the registrar at 610-853-5900, ext.
 7139.